 What is Google Keyword Planner?

-Google Keyword Planner is a free online keyword research tool used for both paid (Pay-Per-Click) and unpaid (organic SEO) marketing.
-With it, you find new keywords, get keywords insights, and perform keyword forecasts.
+Google Keyword Planner is a free online keyword research tool used for paid (Pay-Per-Click) and unpaid (organic SEO) marketing.
+With it, you find potential keywords, get keyword insights, and perform keyword forecasts.
 It is the tool you need to get started and when it comes to keywords, starting off the right way is key.

 Why use Google Keyword Planner (GKP)?